 As we hinted before, Elpi's equality is alpha equivalence.
 In the second goal the assumption has type Q but the goal has type id Q which is convertible (unifiable, for Coq's unification) to Q.

-Let's improve our tactic looking for an assumption which is unifiable with the goal, an not just alpha convertible.
+Let's improve our tactic by looking for an assumption which is unifiable with the goal, and not just alpha convertible.
 The coq.unify-leq calls Coq's unification for types (on which cumulativity applies, hence the -leq suffix).
 The std.mem utility, thanks to backtracking, eventually finds an hypothesis that satisfies the following predicate (ie unifies with the goal).

 Elpi Tactic assumption2.